For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 The well-constructed tri-ply disc bottom delivers exactly as it should – with quick and even heating that’s virtually free of hot spots.
-Thoughtfully designed with quality materials and workmanship, it offers great versatility plus easy handling and cleaning.
+Thoughtfully designed with quality materials and workmanship, it offers great versatility, plus easy handling and cleaning.

-A worthy investment for those who don’t want to go the more expensive fully-clad route for their cookware.
+This is a worthy investment for those who don’t want to go the more expensive fully-clad route for their cookware.

 Copper is an exceptional material for cooking.

 In the periodic table of elements, it’s listed along with gold and silver in Group 11, the so-called coinage metals, due to their early function of providing value for trade in the form of coins.